A Little Excitement Across the Horizon: Acknowledgments

-\emph{Acknowledgments ---} KN~thanks the School of Mathematical Sciences at the University of Nottingham for hospitality in the early stages of the work.
+We thank Luis Barbado and anonymous referees for helpful comments.
+KN~thanks the School of Mathematical Sciences at the University of Nottingham for hospitality in the early stages of the work.
 This work was supported in part by the Natural Science and Engineering Research Council of Canada and by Asian Office of Aerospace Research and Development Grant No.\ FA2386-19-1-4077.
-JL~acknowledges partial support by United Kingdom Research and Innovation (UKRI) Science and Technology Facilities Council (STFC) grant ST/S002227/1 ``Quantum Sensors for Fundamental Physics'' and Theory Consolidated Grant ST/P000703/1.
+The work of JL was supported by United Kingdom Research and Innovation Science and Technology Facilities Council [grant numbers ST/P000703/1, ST/S002227/1].
+For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.